CVHub520/X-AnyLabeling/docs/en/user_guide.md

 4. Choose the save path and click OK.

 > For the style of ODVG label files, refer to [ODVG](../../assets/ODVG).

+### 4.9 VLM-R1-OVD Annotation

+The latest version of X-AnyLabeling supports one-click import/export for VLM-R1-OVD label files.

+**Import Task**:
+1. Click the `Upload` button in the top menu bar.
+2. Select the corresponding task.
+3. Choose the directory where the label files are located and click OK.

+**Export Task**:
+1. Click the `Export` button in the top menu bar.
+2. Select the corresponding task.
+3. Fill in the corresponding configuration items and click OK.

+Note: The [classes.txt](../../assets/classes.txt) file is used to specify the categories or phrases to be exported.
+If not specified, the default is to detect all categories or phrases in each image as prompt categories for export, and automatically skip empty files without labels.

+> For the style of VLM-R1-OVD label files, refer to [vlm_r1_ovd.jsonl](../../assets/vlm_r1_ovd.jsonl).

 ### 5. Toolbar